 Yes, it is all real.
 Everything is real.
 And good.

 Local markets are a great place to try authentic local cuisine and snacks.
-Stalls in the local markets tend to cater to the local shopper crowds so they offer menus that are not “internationally”-influenced by tourist taste buds.
+Stalls in the local markets tend to cater to the local shopper crowds so they offer menus that are not “internationally”-influenced for tourist tastebuds.
 You may also like to try some of the fresh produce or the fresh seafood (which are probably as fresh as they can get).

 You don’t have to pay a cent to have a good time at the local market!
-You will leave much richer with great memories.
+In fact, you will leave much richer with great memories.